IDCI-Consulting/AdminGeneratorBundle/README.md

    * Determine the format to use (annotation, yml, php, xml)
    * Determine the route prefix

-Before anything else, you should integrate bootstrap files into your web directory.
+Before anything else, you should download bootstrap archive at http://twitter.github.com/bootstrap/assets/bootstrap.zip.
-Download it at http://twitter.github.com/bootstrap/assets/bootstrap.zip and extract in your web directory, which is at the root of the project.
+Then extract into your web directory which is at the root of the project.

-Your bundle is efficient.
+Your CRUD entity is generated, as well as the layout.